-With the need to expand it to the far reaches of the Algarve, was now seen as being important.
-Due to the farming and millers in the area, as well as the fishing industry the Algarve was famous for, due to the warm Atlantic waters and many varieties of different fish especially Tuna, that later produced a huge income for the Algarve as it was one of the first fish to be canned In the 1900’s.
+With the need to expand to the far reaches of the Algarve was now seen as being important.
+Due to the farming and millers in the area, as well as the fishing industry the Algarve was famous for.
+The warm Atlantic waters and many varieties of different fish especially Tuna.
+It later produced a huge income for the Algarve with Tuna being one of the first fish canned in the 1900s.